A Guide To Pondicherry - Pastel Colours and Pastries

 The beaches lead us nicely onto the ….

-Beach Road walk
+Walk along Beach Road

 Beach Road as it is so imaginatively named, runs adjacent to Puducherry Beach and is a long promenade that is closed off to traffic.